MichaelKim20/dao-sdk/modules/client/README.md

-# Aragon JS SDK Client
+# BOSagora JS SDK Client

-`@aragon/sdk-client` provides easy access to the high level interactions to be made with an Aragon DAO.
+`@bosagora/sdk-client` provides easy access to the high level interactions to be made with an BOSagora DAO.
 It consists of three different components:

 - General-purpose DAO client
 - Custom clients for specific DAO plugins